-Learning To Appreciate
+Learning to Appreciate

-I don't like what I'm seeing on the mirror.
+I don't like what I'm seeing in the mirror.
 All the image gets is a sigh from me.
 A sigh of disbelief.
 On some occasions, I would joke on how ugly I was as I look on my reflection in the mirror.
 I don't really mean it, I mean me being ugly.
 But what do you call a face that seems like an overripe banana with all the brown spots?
 My acne scars.
 It wasn't that bad, or maybe a little more than bad, but I'm not used to it.
 You see, I used to have a beautiful, clear skin and I had never experienced something like it before.
 I do get pimples once in a while but if I do, that is only about one or two at a time, mostly a sign that my once in a month friend is about to visit once again.

 Now it was so noticeable as this unwanted occupants seems to find their perfect place on my face.
 I don't know how to stop it but I know how it all begun.
 I noticed it all started when I keep on losing sleep.
 Aside from my morning case, I had worked extra hours on some nights and that's about 8 hours to 12 hours four to five days a week.
 But only when my office sends me to emergency cases.
-But with someone whose a bit of an insomniac like me, it took a toll on my face.
+But with someone who's a bit of an insomniac like me, it took a toll on my face.